-Identifying technological trends that can help with this, he added, citing augmented (AR) and virtual reality (VR), wearable and smart tech, drones and better connectivity (including telematics) and robotics.
-He touched on the fact that both Skyjack and IPAF now have MEWPs available as 3D BIM models, and IPAF’s forthcoming VR consultation paper.
-Above all a deluge of data could drive enhanced and real-time tracking of stats such as real utilisation rates, or alert equipment owners of overturns or even near misses that may otherwise go unreported, he posited.
+Identifying technological trends that can help with this, he added, citing augmented (AR) and virtual reality (VR), wearable and smart tech, drones, better connectivity (including telematics) and robotics.
+He touched on the fact that both Skyjack and IPAF now have MEWPs available as 3D BIM models, and previewed IPAF’s forthcoming VR consultation paper.
+Above all a deluge of data could drive enhanced and real-time tracking of stats such as real utilisation rates, alert equipment owners of overturns or even near misses that may otherwise go unreported, he posited.

-On the importance of data and accident reporting, Andrew Delahunt, IPAF Technical & Safety Director, announced IPAF’s latest Fatal Injury Rate (FIR) analysis for 2017.
-While the number of fatalities rose from 66 in 2016 to 83 last year, this was owing in no small part to greatly enhanced reporting of accidents and fatalities via IPAF’s ongoing incident reporting project, he pointed out.
+On the importance of data and accident reporting, Andrew Delahunt, IPAF’s Technical & Safety Director, announced IPAF’s latest Fatal Injury Rate (FIR) analysis for 2017.
+While the number of fatalities rose from 66 in 2016 to 83 last year, that was owing in no small part to greatly enhanced reporting of accidents and fatalities via IPAF’s ongoing incident reporting project, he pointed out.
 There were nonetheless concerning aspects to the analysis, he added, not least when broken down by causes and geographical occurrence of MEWP accidents leading to fatalities.

 The commonest cause of deaths in 2017 was electrocutions, taking over from falls from the platform in 2016, and countries that saw a spike in the number of fatalities included Spain, France, Italy and the US.
 The US, while it has around 43% of the global MEWP fleet within its borders, saw the percentage of total reported fatalities rise to more than 80%.
 Andrew Delahunt confirmed that IPAF would adapt its safety and training programmes to address these concerning trends.